Zion Lights: Nuclear energy

 During a heated conversation, Shellenberger brought up environmentalist opposition to nuclear energy, and Lights told him that she had changed her mind and was now in favour of nuclear energy.
 She was offered a job advocating for it, and wrote that "It is time to focus on solutions.
-It’s crucial that environmental activists tell the truth about nuclear power, instead of giving into peer pressure and fear."
+It's crucial that environmental activists tell the truth about nuclear power, instead of giving into peer pressure and fear."

 After 5 months at Environmental Progress, Lights left to set up her own climate activist group, Emergency Reactor, which she founded alongside philanthropist Daniel Aegerter, Robert Stone, and Joel Scott-Halkes.
 She has now become one of the most sought-after speakers in the world on nuclear energy, writing for newspapers around the world including German newspaper Die Welt, and appearing in French press and media including l'Express, la Tribune, France 24, Atlantico, le Point, Marianne, and l'Opinion.
 She has compared being anti-nuclear to being anti-vaccination and told French press that "every nuclear power plant closure is a crime against humanity".

 Emergency Reactor has undertaken several protests in London and Bristol in the UK, including staging a wedding between nuclear and renewables at COP26.
 Zion has featured in the Australian documentary The Clean Energy Debate in 2021 and written numerous articles to address the myths around nuclear energy, stating in OpenDemocracy that she is frequently attacked for doing so.
-She authored a paper for Knowmad Insitut on the Sustainable Development Goals (SDGs), which include fossil fuels but not nuclear energy.
+She authored a paper for Knowmad Institut on the Sustainable Development Goals (SDGs), which include fossil fuels but not nuclear energy.